ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

     student_version : bool, optional
         Whether to enable the student version of AEDT.
 The default is ``False``.

 The name of each parameter is followed by a space, a colon, a space, and then the data type.
-A parameter is optional if its keyword argument has a default shown in the function signature.
+A parameter is optional if its keyword argument displays a default in the function signature.
 For an optional parameter, the data type is followed by a comma and ``optional``.

 The brief description for a parameter is generally a sentence fragment.
 However, additional information is provided in clear, complete sentences.
 For an optional parameter, the description specifies the default along with any information that might be needed about the behavior that occurs when the default is used.

 Returns
 -------
 The ``Returns`` section contains only the return data type and a brief description